lisefrac/redtrilliumgardens.com/content/buy-plants.md

   main:
     weight: 2
     name: "Buy Plants"
-headless: true
 ---

-_(Updated: October 6, 2025)_
+_(Updated: April 23, 2026)_

-As we do not have a storefront, the best way to purchase plants is to email us at [lise@redtrilliumgardens.com](mailto:lise@redtrilliumgardens.com) to arrange pickup at a local market or at our home in Lunenburg, MA.
+As we do not have a storefront, the best way to purchase plants is to email us at [lise@redtrilliumgardens.com](mailto:lise@redtrilliumgardens.com) to arrange pickup at a [local market](/posts/2026-market-schedule/), or by appointment at our home in Lunenburg, MA.

-While we won't be doing any more markets this season, **plants are available for purchase up until we put them to bed for the season** (around the end of November).
-We cannot guarantee success if plants are planted after a hard freeze, however.

 ## Available Now